-2016 FUNDRAISING REPORT
+2017 FUNDRAISING REPORT

-Pancake Dinner - February 9th saw the 2016 iteration of Holy Trinity’s Shrove Tuesday Pancake Dinner.
-By all accounts it was a successful dinner, with 81 people enjoying pancakes, sausages and frittata.
-This community event made a small profit of $776.00, with many thanks to food and cash donors, and the hard labour of volunteers who set-up, prepared food, and cleaned-up, afterwards.
+Pancake Dinner – 2017’sShrove Tuesday Pancake Dinner took place on February 28th.
+Once again it was a successful dinner, with over 75 people enjoying pancakes, sausages and frittata.
+This community event made a profit of $589.00, with many thanks to food and cash donors, and the hard labour of our volunteers who set-up, prepared food, and cleaned-up, afterwards.
 The doors opened at 5:00 p.m. and, it seemed, people came, ate, chatted, and reluctantly went home at 7:00 p.m.
 An enjoyable evening, as always.